LieberInstitute/CaPTure/README.md

 Setting X11 Forwarding for GUI Applications https://www.hoffman2.idre.ucla.edu/access/x11_forwarding/

-# Cite `CaPTure` {-}
+# Cite `CaPTure`

-We hope that [`CaPTure`] will be useful for your research.
+We hope that `CaPTure` will be useful for your research.
 Please use the following information to cite the package and the overall approach.
 Thank you!
 ```
 @article {Tippani2021,
-	author = {Tippani, Madhavi and Pattie , Elizabeth A. and Davis, Brittany A. and Nguyen, Claudia V. and Wang, Yanhong and Sripathy, Srinidhi Rao and Maher, Brady J.      Martinowich, Keri and Jaffe, Andrew E. and Page, Stephanie C.},
+	author = {Tippani, Madhavi and Pattie, Elizabeth A. and Davis, Brittany A. and Nguyen, Claudia V. and Wang, Yanhong and Sripathy,
+	Srinidhi Rao and Maher, Brady J. and Martinowich, Keri and Jaffe, Andrew E. and Page, Stephanie C.},
 	title = {CaPTure: Calcium Peak Toolbox for analysis of in vitro calcium imaging data},
 	year = {2021},
 	doi = {TODO},